What to bring

 Will I get seasick?

-The waters off Darwin are generally quite calm.
+The waters off Darwin can be quite calm.
 We carefully plan our itinerary around the tides and weather and always aim to fish in calm waters.
 We have a wide range of fishing locations and can focus on an area that best suits the weather and target species.

 We also operate a fully licensed tourist vehicle, an 8 seater Landcruiser, and our vessel is trailer-able, so we have a lot of fishing location options.
 Most of the time we depart Darwin, however, if it’s rough, we can always drive to calmer waters with our vessel in tow.